Introduction What separates long-established print and electronic media from social media is that it comes…

 - The trademark ‘EXIDE’ is registered in its name in about 130 countries and thus it is the worldwide owner of the trademark.
 As the company has a transnational existence, it is the real owner of the trademark ‘EXIDE’ even in India.

 The order of the division bench was further stayed by the Supreme Court after an appeal was filed by Exide Industries.
-The apex court restrained the Exide Technologies (defendant) from using the mark until the final adjudication of the matter but the parties before the decision of the court brought about an out of court settlement.
+The apex court restrained Exide Technologies (defendant) from using the mark until the final adjudication of the matter but the parties before the decision of the court brought about an out-of-court settlement.

 Present scenario and analysis:

-In the event of widespread reputation through immense technology (internet, websites), globalisation and restructuring of Indian market, Exide case comes as an exception and as a tenet that considers territorial character of Trademark above trans-border reputation.
-The Delhi High Court judgement of 2012 clearly delineated that the territorial prior use of the trademark by a registered user in one jurisdiction weighed more than the worldwide reputation of the trademark used by another registered user in other jurisdictions.
+In the event of widespread reputation through immense technology (internet, websites), globalization, and restructuring of the Indian market, the Exide case comes as an exception and as a tenet that considers the territorial character of Trademark above trans-border reputation.
+The Delhi High Court judgment of 2012 clearly delineated that the territorial prior use of the trademark by a registered user in one jurisdiction weighed more than the worldwide reputation of the trademark used by another registered user in other jurisdictions.
 The case was twirled when the Division Bench restored the rights to the mark to both competing proprietors in a way.
-In this case the true scope and effect of concurrent use of an identical trademark for similar products in different jurisdictions were brought into light.
-Both concurrent users of the identical trademark in different jurisdictions were held to be the legitimate users in their respective jurisdictions.
+In this case, the true scope and effect of concurrent use of an identical trademark for similar products in different jurisdictions were brought into the light.
+Both concurrent users of the identical trademark in different jurisdictions were held to be legitimate users in their respective jurisdictions.
 The allowed of the retained goodwill for substantiating bona fide claim to the mark was an exclusive and unique approach.